 Note that if you chose High Elf as your race, then you can choose Fire Bolt as your High Elf Cantrip and therefore get an extra Cantrip from the Wizard list.
 In that case, we also recommend choosing Bone Chill.
 It deals 1-8 Necrotic Damage, prevents an enemy from regaining HP and also inflicts Disadvantage on Undead Attack Rolls.

-The Necromancer Build lets you learn 6 Spells in Character Creation, but you will only be able to Prepare (equip) 4 of them.
-It’s important to note that you’ll only be able to select Prepared Spells from your 6 chosen Learned Spells, and only the Prepared Spells can be used.
-This can be a bit confusing if you are a new player.
+The Necromancer Build (Wizard) lets you learn 6 Spells in Character Creation, but you will only be able to Prepare (equip) 4 of them.

 With that in mind, we recommend Learning the following spells: